 Cate has had a rough start in life for both herself and her kittens.
-Now that her 'mom time' is nearing an end, she is ready to find a family to call her own and share her life with her forever family.
+Now that her 'mom time' is over, she is ready to find a family to call her own and share her life with her forever family.

 Cate would be a wonderful companion for a single person, or a purrfect family pet.
 Please show this trusting girl that her hopes were not in vain!
 If you can give Cate the kind of home she deserves, please call us and come meet this beautiful girl.